What is Pep Guardiola's net worth and how much does the Man City manager earn? | Goal.com

 During his time as Bayern Munich head coach, Guardiola had a personal endorsement deal with Gore-Tex, an outdoors wear company.

-He has previously worked in an ambassadorial role for Qatar, helping to promote their World Cup 2022 bid, and has a deal with car manufacturers Nissan.
+He has previously worked in an ambassadorial role for the Qatari World Cup 2022 bid and has a deal with car manufacturers Nissan.

 While it could hardly be said that Guardiola's endorsements are not lucrative, the relative lack of such partnerships is arguably consistent with his outwardly austere persona.